AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 ## Step 4: Open BrewBook

 1. Open your **Command Prompt** or **Terminal**
-2. Type `cd [filename]` to navigate to where your BrewBook.jar file exists.
+2. Type `cd [folderpath]` to navigate to where your BrewBook.jar file exists.
     > If your .jar file is in the`Users\(name)\Downloads` directory and you are currently in `Users\(name)`,
     > you should type `cd Downloads` in the **Command Prompt** or **Terminal**.
-3. Type `java -jar BrewBook.jar` and BrewBook will now open to it's landing page populated with sample data for your easy reference.
+3. Type `java -jar BrewBook.jar` and BrewBook will now open to its' landing page populated with sample data for your easy reference.

 ![Ui](images/Ui.png)